JTSDK/jtsdk-tools/docs/tools/JavaEnv.md

 ## Compiling

-No external libraries are required fot build the app.
+No external libraries are required to build the app.
 Runs on `Java 8, 9 and 10`

 ``` shell
 # In Window command prompt, or JTSDK-Tools Environment